GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

 ## PREVIEW RESULTS

 - Plot as maps including:
-  - Projected Nornalised Mean Anonaly
+  - Projected Nornalised Mean Anonaly for selected period, all SSPs.
     - as raster data
     - as ADM1 mean value

 - Plot as chart including:
   - X is period last year (as from "period" input), Y is intensity (ramge depends on index and metric selection)
   - Historical Mean (black line) and SD (grey area around line)
-  - Projected Normalised Mean Anonaly as 3 lines of different colors (green, yellow, orange) representing the median for each RCP
+  - Projected Normalised Mean Anonaly as 3 lines of different colors (green, yellow, orange) representing the median for each SSP
-  - Projected Normalised Percentile 10th-90th as 3 color-shaded areas representing the p10-to-median and median-to-p90 for each RCP
+  - Projected Normalised Percentile 10th-90th as 3 color-shaded areas representing the p10-to-median and median-to-p90 for each SSP
   - Title and description of the aggregation criteria, e.g. "Median, p10 and p90 represent the mean of all models in the ensemble".

 Example: